 Photographers and videographers love what they do, but many don’t know they can also sell their media on stock sites.
 Fair warning: this is a numbers game, as image libraries are especially saturated.
 You have to upload thousands of high-quality photos – each with well-researched tags – in order to be found and sell a picture.
 I have worked with a few sites, including Shutterstock and Picfair, but I’ve discovered it isn’t usually worth the effort.
 Even if you make a sale, it’s typically for only nickels and dimes.
 And images that do well on stock sites fall into a particular look and feel (mostly shots with people).

 Video has a much larger profit margin (and it isn’t as saturated), but it still takes effort to properly categorize them.
 Clips tend to go for closer to $20 each, depending on the length and quality.
+Aaron has had some success selling his videos through BlackBox, an aggregate site that distributes your videos to multiple stock sites (but takes a cut to do so).

 Sell a digital product